Stannington Bridge Club

 0 0 0 0 0 0

-If you've got some bridge experience and want to play and improve your game in a friendly environment, please note our 'gentle' bridge session on a Thursday from 10.30 to 12.30 might be ideal.
-This is designed to support players move from lessons into more competitive bridge as well as for members to have a shorter, enjoyable game.
+If you've already got some bridge experience and want to play and improve your game in a friendly environment, please note our 'gentle' bridge session where we play about 15 boards on a Thursday from 10.30 to 1.00 might be ideal.
+This is designed to support players move from lessons into more competitive bridge as well as for members or visitors to have a shorter, enjoyable game.

-Please come along and support everyone to become a better bridge player in a fun, social environment - you can come along to a session without booking or having a partner as we have a host system in place and you don't have to attend every week (though we'd love it if you did!).
+You can come along to a session without booking or having a partner as we have a host system in place.
+Hope to see you there!

 Hand of the Week